 This page needs to be revised, but some of it should still be okay.

 Just got a major windows update and is missing various settings?

 Try this quickfix tool which can help you remove the 400 ms delay on all menus,

 make the minimize/maximize animation faster, show file extensions and disable the "Fast Start" which may cause various

 hardware devices to not be detected during start-up, and many other neat things.

-- Windows Vista/7 and later: Go to the control panel, Folder Options, "View" tab and disable the checkbox called "Hid extensions for known file types".
-This setting is to be considered a security risk.
+- Windows 10 and later: Open an explorer window and go to the "View" tab and enable the checkbox called "File extensions".
+Leaving this off is a severe security risk.

 - Right click My Computer, Properties, Advanced, Environment variables: set TEMP and TMP to C:\temp in both windows (and make sure C:\temp exists.)
 This will make it easier to clean up if your disk becomes full.